robcole-dev/cadius-miner/README.md

  - As a user, I want a game over screen to appear when I have hit an asteroid

 ## UX
-The UX has a space style theme, which is consistant on both pages.
+The UX has a space style theme, which is consistent on both pages.

 ### Colour Scheme
 The colour scheme used for the site and game is a mixture of Aqua, white, dark grey, red and green.

 The red blends with the ship which has a retro space theme.
 The aqua blends with the blues in the background webpage.
 The dark grey and white and to keep with a space theme and blends nicely with the background.
 The green is only on the game canvas and keeps with the retro style of the game.
-The asteroids are an asortment of colours and to save on images used, I have used JS code to change the RGB value of the image.
+The asteroids are an assortment of colours and to save on images used, I have used JS code to change the RGB value of the image.

 ![Colour Swatch](documentation/readme/colour.png)